chef/architecture-center/enviornment/README.md

 This project (Open VSCode Server) provides a version of VS Code that runs a server on a remote machine and allows access through a modern web browser.
 It's based on the very same architecture used by Gitpod or GitHub Codespaces at scale.

 ### Why?
 In 2019 the VS Code team started to refactor its architecture to support a browser-based working mode.
-As we know many of our existing users are familiar with VSCode it was decided that providing a lab (and demo) enviornment based upon Open VSCode Server would provide the most familar experience (to the large portion of our audience)
+As we know many of our existing users are familiar with VSCode it was decided that providing a lab (and demo) environment based upon Open VSCode Server would provide the most familar experience (to the large portion of our audience)

 <br />
 <br />